govolution/avet/README.md

 - more techniques can be used now, such as shellcode injection, process hollowing and more
 - most payloads can be deliverd from a file, the network or command line
 - the payload can be encrypted with a key, the key can be delivered like payloads
-- this readme applies for Kali 2018.x (64bit) and tdm-gcc
+- this readme applies for Kali 2018.x (64bit) and tdm-gcc (should work on other Kali/Linux versions also)

 Installation
 ------------